Naanga Romba Busy: Soundtrack

-Release
+Release and reception

-The film was telecasted as Diwali direct television premiere via Sun TV on 14 November 2020.
+The film was telecasted as direct television premiere via Sun TV on 14 November 2020 on Diwali festival.
 A critic from The Times of India said that "This demonetisation comedy often lacks spunk".
-A critic from The New Indian Express wrote that "This remake manages to not just do justice to the original but also efficiently cater to the local audience".
-A critic from Behindwoods called the film a "decent family entertainer".
+A critic from Cinema Express wrote that "This remake manages to not just do justice to the original but also efficiently cater to the local audience".